buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationOrganizationResource/Entities/IfcLightSource.md

 Definition from VRML97 - ISO/IEC 14772-1:1997: The ambientIntensity specifies the intensity of the ambient emission from the light.
 Light intensity may range from 0.0 (no light emission) to 1.0 (full intensity).

 ### Intensity
-Definition from VRML97 - ISO/IEC 14772-1:1997: The intensity field specifies the brightness of the direct emission from the ligth.
+Definition from VRML97 - ISO/IEC 14772-1:1997: The intensity field specifies the brightness of the direct emission from the light.
 Light intensity may range from 0.0 (no light emission) to 1.0 (full intensity).